Where To Sail

 Italy’s sailing hot spots include the areas around Naples, the Tuscan Islands, Sardinia, Sicily and the Amalfi Coast.

-Italy's west side is generally considered to offer better sailing experience than its Adriatic coast.
-However, though beautiful, Italy's west coast gets very crowded during high season and marinas can get quite expensive.
-With the high mooring prices, sailing in Italy is often spoilt by hot and windless days.
+Italy‘s west side is generally considered to offer better sailing experience than its Adriatic coast.
+However, though beautiful, Italy’s west coast gets very crowdy during high season and marinas can get quite expensive.
+With the high mooring prices, sailing in Italy is often not good for sailing by hot and windless days.

-The Cote d'Azur is known as being ideal for the family crew or the less experienced sailors.
+The Cote d’Azur is ideal for the family crew or the less experienced sailors.
 The more experienced crews should rather spent their time in the western part of southern France.